cengelbart39/Splatalyzer/Sources/Splatalyzer/Documentation.docc/Articles/GearAbility.md

 2. Although not an ability, the effects of the Tacticooler special weapon is included here.
 This special applies AP of certain abilities to players temporarily.

+3. Similarly, the Flow Aura mechanic is account for here, as well, since it provides temporary AP of certain abilities.

 <doc:Ability> has a helper function ``Ability/toSpecialEffect(intensity:)``, that helps convert an `Ability` to an `AbilitySpecialEffect`.

 ## Representing Gear Builds